 - Disorienting Roar – Nice for crowds, especially when you find yourself in the middle of one or you need to stop a charge.
 Rogue/feral pops in, roar, escape, nuke.
 Keep in mind that damage will break the effect.

-- Ursol’s Vortex - Basically a group Slow that keeps people from escaping the area.
+- Ursol’s Vortex – Basically a group Slow that keeps people from escaping the area or getting close to you.
 Great for crowds.
-Slow ‘em and nuke ‘em.
+Slow ’em and nuke ’em.
 Can be used to keep someone pinned to an area.
 More useful in BGs than elsewhere.

-- Mighty Bash - Stuns are sweet and this one certainly has its uses, but this is a melee range stun and melee isn’t where you want to be.
+- Mighty Bash – Stuns are sweet and this one certainly has its uses, but this is a melee range stun and melee isn’t where you want to be.
 Certainly has its uses, though.
 Stun > Disp.
-Beast > escape/burn.
+Beast > escape or burn.

 Tier 6 Talents

-- Heart of the Wild - 6% increased Int isn’t bad at all.
-Various benefits if you shapeshift a lot.
+- Heart of the Wild – 6% increased Int isn’t bad at all.
+This is the one to pick if you shapeshift a lot.

 - Dream of Cenarius – Not worth taking unless you’re mixing enough healing and damage to be worthwhile.